coderefinery/coderefinery.org/_events/2019-11-06-stockholm.md

 The idea behind this event is to bring together people who are working with code and/or data in research, in an informal environment where ideas can be exchanged, expertise shared and real work done!
+This hackathon is suitable for both experienced computational scientists and newcomers who still have things to figure out.
+We'll make sure that everyone can learn something.

 #### What you can do at the hackathon